List of DC Comics characters: A: Atmos

 Atmos (Marak Russen) originates from Xanthu, the same planet as Thom Kallor.
 Xanthuan scientists gave Russen superpowers by recreating the incident that enhanced Kallor's powers, giving him the ability to project nuclear energy and a special inhibitor field that protects him from attacks.
 Atmos is reintroduced following the Zero Hour: Crisis in Time! reboot, where he appears as part of the Uncanny Amazers, a superhero team from Xanthu.

 Atmos was created by Paul Levitz and Greg LaRocque, and first appeared in Legion of Super-Heroes (vol. 3) #32 (March 1987).

 Atom Man

-Atom Man is a character appearing in American comic books published by DC Comics.

-Heinrich Melch is a Nazi super-soldier from Earth-Two who gained his powers through his father's experiments with Green Kryptonite.
-After a fight with Superman, Heinrich was transported to Earth-One, where he gained new powers and assumed the alias of Henry Miller before he was defeated by Superman and Batman.
+Atom Man (Heinrich Melch) is a Nazi super-soldier from Earth-Two who gained his powers through his father's experiments with Green Kryptonite.
+After a fight with Superman, Melch was transported to Earth-One, where he gained new powers and assumed the alias of Henry Miller before he was defeated by Superman and Batman.
 After being returned to Earth-Two, he loses his Earth-One powers and is apprehended by Earth-Two's Superman and Robin.